coderbennett/weather-dashboard/README.md

 # **Weather Dashboard**
 Welcome to the **Weather Dashboard**!

-The Weather Dashboard is a simple web app which fetchs data from the Open Weather API and presents the user with today's weather forecast plus the next 5 following days.
+The Weather Dashboard is a simple web app which fetches data from the Open Weather API and presents the user with today's weather forecast plus the next 5 following days.

 The web app also uses local storage to store the user's previous search entries for easy access.

 ## **Usage**
-To access the web app you can click [here](https://coderbennett.github.io/weather-dashboard/).
+To access the web app you can click <a href="https://coderbennett.github.io/weather-dashboard/" target="_blank">here</a>.

 To use the Weather Dashboard the user must type in a city name and press the search button.
 For best results, include commas after the city and state.
-Just your city name might not be enough information for the app to assume the correct city you are looking for.
+For precise city location calculations make sure to use the 'City, State Code, Country' format.

 ![Weather Dashboard showing the weather forecast for San Francisco](assets/media/weatherDashboard.gif)